chanjulee1/Portfolio/README.md

 ### 2. CNN Convolution
 - A simple convolutional neural network (CNN) implementation in NumPy with custom convolution and pooling functions, followed by a forward pass applying three convolutional layers, ReLU activations, and pooling operations.
 The script processes an input image and saves filtered outputs.

+### 3. Autoencoder
+- This script trains an Autoencoder on the MNIST dataset using different batch sizes to analyze their impact on training loss.
+Training loss is tracked and plotted for different batch sizes.

 If you encounter any issues or need assistance, feel free to reach out!